iam-veeramalla/Kubernetes-Zero-to-Hero/Security/Manage_Security_Like_Pro.md

 By following these steps, you can enhance the security of the Kubernetes API.

 ## RBAC
-Use Role-Based Access Control to define who can access the Kubernetes API and what actions they are allowed to perform.
+Use Role-Based Access Control to define who can access which resource in kubernetes.
+For example, not everyone should have access to kubernetes secrets.
-Use strong authentication methods like multi-factor authentication and enforce password policies.

 ## Network Policies
 Use network policies to restrict traffic within the cluster and to/from external sources.